-Many Canadian and U.S. public companies have adopted poison pills that provide that if an "acquiring person" exceeds a specified level of ownership (typically 20%), all shareholders other than the acquiring person can purchase stock at a substantial discount to the market price of the shares, resulting in significant dilution to the acquiring person.
-Canadian poison pills, like U.S. pills, treat an acquiring person as the beneficial owner of shares owned by its joint actors.
-However, Canadian pills have evolved differently from U.S. pills because the Toronto Stock Exchange requires that pills be approved by shareholder vote.
+Many Canadian and U.S. public companies have adopted poison pills13 that provide that if an "acquiring person" exceeds a specified level of ownership (typically 20%), all shareholders other than the acquiring person can purchase stock at a substantial discount to the market price of the shares, resulting in significant dilution to the acquiring person.
+Canadian poison pills, like U.S. pills, treat an acquiring person as the beneficial owner of shares owned by it and its joint actors.
+However, Canadian pills have evolved differently from U.S. pills because the Toronto Stock Exchange (TSX) requires that pills be approved by shareholder vote.
 This requirement has given shareholders and ultimately Institutional Shareholder Services Inc. (ISS) considerable influence over the terms of poison pills.
-One of the ways in which Canadian pills differ from U.S. pills is that typically the definition of "joint actor" will not include persons with whom the acquiring person has an agreement to jointly vote shares, but rather only persons with whom the acquiring person has an agreement with respect to the acquisition of shares.
-U.S.-style voting pills that expand definitions of "beneficial ownership" or "acting jointly or in concert" to capture agreements among investors to vote together or campaign to change or influence the control of an issuer have not gained ground here.
-Recent commentary by Canadian securities regulators that echoes the voting guidelines of proxy advisory firms in Canada has made clear that rights plans should be effective only against takeover bids and should not apply to transactions or circumstances involving a shareholder vote such as contested director elections.
+One way in which Canadian pills differ from U.S. pills is that typically the definition of "joint actor" will not include persons with whom the acquiring person has an agreement to jointly vote shares, but rather only persons with whom the acquiring person has an agreement with respect to the acquisition of shares.
+Moreover, U.S.-style voting pills that expand definitions of "beneficial ownership" or "acting jointly or in concert" to capture agreements among investors to vote together or campaign to change or influence the control of an issuer have not gained ground here.
+Commentary by Canadian securities regulators that echoes the voting guidelines of proxy advisory firms in Canada has made clear that rights plans should be effective